parijatmishra/tf-eks-demo/README.md

 able to spin up an ALB and configure it, we must have an [Ingress Controller] specific to AWS ALBs; in our case, this would be the [ALB Ingress Controller].

-### AWS IAM Integration with Kubernetes
+### Giving the ALB Ingress Controller AWS IAM Permissions

 One of the things special about this controller is that it needs to make calls to AWS APIs to create and configure ALBs on your behalf and therefore needs AWS IAM credentials.
-On Amazon EKS the best practice is to create a [Kubernetes Service Account] for this controller and use an [IAM Role for Service Account] with it.
-For IAM integration with Kubernetes to work, there must be an [AWS IAM OpenID Connect Provider] resource that refers to its OpenID Connect Issuer URL.
-When we created our EKS Control Plane earlier, we also created the AWS IAM OpenID Connect Provider in file `03-controlplane/05-controlplane-oidc-provider.tf`.

-If you created your cluster some other way, see the [IAM Role for Service Account] documentation on how to test for this and enable it if necessary.
+There are two parts to this.

+* In AWS IAM role that *trusts* a particular Kubernetes namespace and Service Account from a particular OIDC Provider.
+We created the OIDC Provider earlier.
+  We just have to know the ALB ingress controller's namespace and Service Account name beforehand and specify that in the IAM Role's trust policy.
+We have to give permissions to the IAM role to call the AWS APIs that ALB ingress controller needs.
+* In Kubernetes, we have to create a Service Account and map it to the AWS IAM role, using the annotation `eks.amazonaws.com/role-arn`.

 ### Installing the ALB Ingress Controller